chrislee973/covid-cases/README.md

 # Covid Cases

-Real time dashboard showing current and historical Covid cases in each country.
+Real time global map showing current and historical Covid cases in each country.